ahmad-paysys/UAT-Tazama-documentation/issues/issues.md

 ## 4. Produce the Output Files

 You produce **four files** for every issue, plus `github-issue-{number}.md` which is always produced — see section 5 for its format, which varies by issue size.

+**Scope guardrail.** Before writing `solution-{number}.md`, estimate the size of Track B. If Track B touches more than 20 files, requires a schema migration *plus* a frontend sweep, or otherwise looks like it will produce an unreviewable wall of before/after diffs, **stop and confirm scope with the user first.** Options to offer: (a) proceed as one large document, (b) split solution into multiple phased documents, (c) narrow Track B to a specific sub-scope.
+Do not silently produce a 3000-line solution file.

 ### File 1: `issue-{number}.md`